-The DarkSide graph uses only a small fraction of the total list of techniques in ATT&CK.
+The DarkSide graph uses only a small fraction of the total list of techniques in the MITRE ATT&CK framework.
 So the final step of my animation is to fade in the other cells to help the user see the attack in its full context.

 Here’s the final result – an animated transition from the graph view to the matrix view.

 One advantage of seeing the full matrix is that it reveals the techniques DarkSide uses alongside the techniques it doesn’t use.
 This helps organizations assess their own readiness for a targeted attack, using visualizations like these as a playbook to run scenarios and test defenses.